cue-lang/cuelang.org/content/docs/tour/expressions/interpolation/en.md

 ---
-title: "Interpolation"
+title: Interpolation
 weight: 20
 ---

-String and bytes literals support interpolation.
+String and bytes literals support **interpolation**, in both their single- and multi-line forms.

-Any valid CUE expression may be used inside the escaped parentheses.
+Any valid CUE expression may be used inside escaped parentheses.
-Interpolation may also be used in multiline string and byte literals.

-{{{with code "en" "interpolation"}}}
+{{{with code "en" "tour"}}}
-exec cue eval interpolation.cue cmp stdout result.txt
+exec cue export file.cue --out yaml cmp stdout out
--- interpolation.cue --
+-- file.cue --
-"You are \( #cost-#budget ) dollars over budget!"
+m:     "You are \(#cost-#budget) dollars over budget!"
+email: """
+   Here is a message from the finance team:

+      \(m)

+   Regards,
+     Your friends on the 12th floor
+   """

 #cost:   102
 #budget: 88
--- result.txt --
+-- out --
+m: You are 14 dollars over budget!
+email: |-
+  Here is a message from the finance team:

-"You are 14 dollars over budget!"
+     You are 14 dollars over budget!

-#cost:   102
-#budget: 88
+  Regards,
+    Your friends on the 12th floor
 {{{end}}}